-Would there be issue with a Bluetooth device sending signals to your headphones, and then your headphones sending the frequencies again to your brain?
-We have a couple of channels the frequencies are being sent through, which could theoretically affect the Hertz of the frequencies.
+So the question becomes: Would there be issue with a Bluetooth device sending signals to your headphones through the air rather than a wire, and then your headphones sending the frequencies again to your brain?

 Is There Frequency Loss with Bluetooth Headphones?

 Yes, there can be, depending on a number of factors.
 Before we get into these details, though, it's worth noting that your listening experience is only ever going to be as good as the quality of your sound source.